armanadibi7/Rocket-Elevators-Foundation/README.md

 First, you need a copy a database.yml file, which will specify your database information.
 Add this file to the config folder.
 A copy of the database.yml file is here https://github.com/dominhannguyen/database-yml

-Next, include a copy of application.yml file, which specifies the API key.
+Next, include a copy of application.yml file, this file should be placed inside the config folder, which specifies the API key.

 ```